agrc/gis.utah.gov/_posts/2021-12-28-python-shorts-arrow-code.md

 Finally, I **`return` from the function as soon as possible** instead of chaining the comparisons together or using an `if/elif/else` switch.
 Because any one of our checks indicates that the site is not open, I can bomb out as soon as one fails.
 Otherwise, if it passes all the tests, I know that it's open so I can just `return True`.

 This pattern of returning early may not seem as readable to you if you've not encountered it before or are used to just a single return at the end of a function.
 But, once you're familiar with it, the pattern becomes easy to pick out and improves code comprehension.
 We now gain the advantage of being able to easily add new conditions without risking missing an `and` or confusing it with an `or`.

+As a bonus, each condition is now functionally independent from the others.
+This reduces the opportunity for weird interactions and side effects, and we can also test each one individually.

 ## Hammers Optional
 {: .text-left}